 - Think about and discuss what a good subject could be for the student’s final exam project.
 Some agree on the subject at an early stage, whereas others wait until they know each other a little better.

 - Introduce the student to the entire company, look at the intern as a ‘fully accepted’ member of the team.

 - Be proactive – talk to the student or the Academy if something is not quite as expected.

 The student, the company and Business Academy Aarhus will sign an internship agreement prior to the internship.

-As the internship is a part of the Environmental Technology programme, your company has no financial obligations towards the student.
+As the internship is a part of the Environmental Technology programme, your company is not obliged to pay a salary to the intern.